-Aged 70, Malaysian, was appointed as Independent Non-Executive Director of LEBTECH on 7 January 2004.
+Aged 71, Malaysian, was appointed as Independent Non-Executive Director of LEBTECH on 7 January 2004.
 He serves as the Chairman of the Nomination Committee and is a member of the Audit and Remuneration Committees.
 He obtained a Diploma in Police Science from the University of Kebangsaan Malaysia.
 He began his career with the Royal Malaysia Police in 1965, where he served in numerous senior positions within the Royal Malaysia Police such as the Head of Special Branch, Terengganu (1982-1983), Commandant Special Branch Training School (1989-1992), Deputy Director Special Branch in Bukit Aman (1995-1997), and Chief Police Officer of Terengganu (1997), Kedah (1997-1999), Selangor (1999-2001).
 He retired from the force as the Deputy Commissioner of Police in 2001.
 He currently also sits on the board of At Systematization Berhad and several other private companies.
 He does not hold any ordinary shares in LEBTECH.
-He does not have any family relationship with any Director and/or major shareholder of LEBTECH and has no conflict of interest with LEBTECH.
-He attended all the five Board Meetings held during the financial year ended 31 December 2015.
+He does not have any family relationship with LEBTECH.
+He attended all the five Board Meetings held during the financial year ended 31 December 2016.